Is Nike sustainable? Focusing on a brighter future

 From switching SF6 gas in its Air Max to nitrogen to the recycled Space Hippie trainers, sustainability and innovation have been linked together to unlock success for Nike.

-Recycling Programmes
+Recycling programmes

 One of the biggest challenges between brands like Nike and achieving sustainability is the amount of waste they produce.
-Currently, 92 million tonnes of textile waste end up in landfills every year, so how does Nike plan to reduce this number?
+Currently, 92 million tonnes of textile waste end up in landfills every year.

 This might explain why Nike has launched a recycling and donation programme to help them reach their sustainability targets.